Rishthegreat/Notes/School/Unit 3 - Cellular Energetics.md

 	- OIL RIG
 		- Oxidation is less electrons, Reduction is gain electrons
 - -ase suffix is enzymes (Are proteins)
 - Phosphate groups can’t be attached to just any part of a protein.
 Instead, they are typically linked to one of the three amino acids that have hydroxl groups in their side chains: tyrosine, threonine, and serine.
+The transfer of the phosphate group in catalyzed by an enzyme calle
 #### Enzyme Catalysis 3.2
 #### Environmental Impacts on Enzyme Function 3.3
 #### Cellular Energy 3.4